Exempted Chemicals & NICNAS:

 Request for Feedback: Please review my comments and contact me by email: Jeff.Simpson@haztech.com.au or 0403 072 092.

-I consider it is important for us all to alert Federal Parliament politicians to this issue before their final votes.
+I consider it is important for us all to alert Federal Parliament politicians to this issue so that it is recognised that NICNAS must accommodate this issue.